Updated July 2026 · Reviewed by a Form 5472 specialist

 If the LLC has more than one related party, attach one Form 5472 per related party to the single pro forma 1120.
 A typical single-owner LLC files exactly one pro forma 1120 with one Form 5472 stapled behind it.

 Because a substantially incomplete Form 5472 is treated as not filed, line-level errors carry the same $25,000 penalty as never filing at all.
-These are the mistakes that cause the most trouble.
+These are the eight mistakes that cause the most trouble — every one of them preventable.

 | Mistake | Part / line | Fix |